aniketfuryrocks/FireJSX/README.md

 + Pure react apps with a very-very small code footprint of its own, providing fast web-pages and reduced overhead.

-+ Easily pull in data from any data source and easily pass it to your site with no confusing and buggy `getInitialProps` or `getServerSideProps`.
-Moreover you don't need to learn any extra technology such as `GraphQL` or worry about efficiency and code spitting.
++ Easily pull in data from any data source and pass it to your page with no confusing and buggy `getInitialProps` or `getServerSideProps`.
+Moreover, you don't need to learn any extra technology such as `GraphQL` or worry about efficiency and code spitting.

 + **Export Fly** mechanism exports your build to a single package allowing devs to SSR their site from any remote location, like a serverless lambda function or deep down from the ocean.